Claustrophilia (Confined Spaces)

 A glossary-era coinage

-The word is a modern construction from the Latin claustrum, "a shut-in or bolted place" (itself from claudere, "to close," and the root behind cloister and claustrophobia), joined to the Greek -philia, "love of": literally an affinity for enclosure, built as the deliberate antonym of claustrophobia.
-The English term is recorded in general dictionaries as "attraction to small, enclosed spaces" and appears in medical reference works such as Merriam-Webster's medical dictionary.
-Its parent word claustrophobia entered medical use in the late nineteenth century as clinicians began systematically classifying situational fears, and claustrophilia reads as its mirror image.
+The word is a modern construction from the Latin claustrum, "a shut-in or bolted place" (itself from claudere, "to close," the root behind cloister and claustrophobia), joined to the Greek -philia, "love of": literally an affinity for enclosure, built as the deliberate antonym of claustrophobia.
+Reference works define it plainly: Wiktionary glosses it as "attraction to small, enclosed spaces," and Merriam-Webster's medical dictionary records "an abnormal desire for confinement in an enclosed space."
+Its parent word claustrophobia entered medical use in the late nineteenth century as clinicians began classifying situational fears, and claustrophilia reads as its inversion.

 Clinical lineage